-Administration of Physical Education Program in Elementary and Junior High Schools TANNER, PETERSON
+LIII.
+Administration of Physical Education Program in Elementary and Junior TANNER, PETERSON

 Materials and methods noted in the state program of physical education are studied.
 Emphasis is placed upon athletic tests, group activities under student leadership, the administration of the "relief" and play periods and the means of securing better postures.
-Standards and practices in health measurements as applicable to elementary school children, and the treatment of school emergencies are included.
+Standards and practices in health measurements as applicable to elementary school children, and the treatement of school emergencies are included.
 Lectures, demonstrations and individual study of important problems.
 Text: "State Manual of Physical Education"-Hetherington.
+Two units; one semester.